IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/archived/README-10.7.md

     Ensure the message indicates that 1 key was **added** to the users key store.

-    **Note** This password is for the operating system user: **"ibmuser"** so that the ssh key can be securly copied.

     ![](./lab1-media/media/image74.png)

-6. Test the login to the WAS server from the WebSphere Automation server via ssh key with the key passphrase from the ssh key, which is **passw0rd**
+6. Test the login to the WAS server from the WebSphere Automation server via ssh key with the key passphrase from the ssh key, which is set to passw0rd.

         ssh -i ~/.ssh/wsa ibmuser@student.demo.ibmdte.net